harshithreddyhr9/Hacker-Rank-Solutions/README.md

 # Hacker-Rank-Solutions
-Solutions for all the questions of categories like Data Structures, Algorithms, JAVA, Python, SQL.
+Solutions for all the questions of categories like Data Structures, Algorithms, JAVA, Python and SQL.
 Time and space complexities are taken into consideration while writing the code.